PCL-Reasoner/V1.5/README.md

 After sampling, we obtained 48K CoT samples.

-##### 2.2.4 Evaluating Correctness of Sampled CoT
+## 5. Verification

-Based on previous training experience, we found that traditional methods using the Python `math_verify` package cannot effectively evaluate CoT answer correctness in all scenarios.
+Based on previous experience, we found that traditional methods using the Python `math_verify` package cannot effectively evaluate CoT answer correctness in all scenarios.
 For complex mathematical problems, rule-based matching approaches often produce various false judgments.
 Therefore, we employed the Qwen3-32B model to assess the correctness of CoT answers, with the specific approach as follows:

 1. We designed specialized prompts for the `Qwen3-32B` model to determine whether the final answer contained in the CoT is consistent with the `ground truth` provided by the problem;
 2. We deployed the `Qwen3-32B` model to perform inference evaluation on 48K problems;